thxsxth/POMDP_RLSepsis/README.md

 To Run the analysis we need, Pivoted Vitals,Sofa Scores and hourly vasopressor and fluid treatments.
 The RL cohort is included in terms on icustay ids for convenience.

-## Progress
+## Components
 ### Physiology Aware Sequential Autoencoder
 We propose an inference structure which could infer patient and intervention specific cardiovascular states, by a Sequential AutoEncoder, which is implicitly regularized by constraining the latent representation to have phyisilogical meaning and the decoder to be a mathematical model.
 This has the benefit from a simplicity, but has the potential to give useful Cardiovascular information in the ICU settings.
+The folder Physiology Aware Sequential Autoencoder, contains the training and modules.

 ### Denoising GRU AutoEncoder for Labs
-Since the labs are much more sparse, we use a denoising stacked sequential autoencoder structure with low dimensional final hidden layer to encode the history of the labs, This is supposed to give a much better representation which then could be used as a state component in the (PO)MDP
+Since the labs are much more sparse, we use a denoising stacked sequential autoencoder structure with low dimensional final hidden layer to encode the history of the labs, This is supposed to give a much better representation which then could be used as a state component in the (PO)MDP.
+The code can be found under Lab Models